clegaard/au-sweng-image/README.md

 ## Software

-To install the software on the VM execute the 'install.sh' script located on the desktop using super-user privileges:
+To install the software on the VM execute the 'install.sh' script located in the root using super-user privileges:
 ``` bash
 sudo ./install.sh
 ```